 In addition to rental assistance, SSVF case managers will assist veterans and their families to obtain VA and other public benefits, childcare, mental health and substance abuse treatment, and opportunities for skill building, job training and education.
 Case managers will work closely with veteran-serving agencies and community partners to facilitate veterans accessing these services.

-Because the SSVF program is a short-term intervention, it is intended for veterans who have good familial or personal supports that would enable them to take advantage of the program and move toward self-sufficiency.
+Because the SSVF program is a short-term intervention, it is intended for veterans who have good familial or personal support that would enable them to take advantage of the program and move toward self-sufficiency.

 - Veteran must have discharge status of conditions other that dishonorable